Questions that apply to all graduate students in all graduate programs at Adams State

 How do I accept or deny my financial aid package?

 Once you are packaged for financial aid, you can view the award information on your One Stop Student Account.
 You can accept the full loan, a partial amount, or deny the loan completely.
-Check out these helpful videos to navigate your student account.

 I already completed a Master Promissory Note (MPN) and Entrance Counseling (EC) as an Undergraduate student.
 Do I have to do it again?